 In general, irregular business travel for the self-employed, means travel outside of your normal commute and is tax allowable.
 That’s times like when you travel to a one-off client meeting, sales meeting or to meet a supplier.

 A self-employed bookkeeper travels from their office to meet with a potential new client at their premises.
 The cost of doing so would be tax deductible.

 A dual-purpose trip is one that has a personal element to it.
 For example, where you sight-see as part of your work trip, take your family along or even just stop to buy a pint of milk on the way home!
 Consequently, your entire trip could be rendered a disallowable expense.

-2.3 Travel to a Regular Base of Work
+2.3 Travel to a Permanent Place of Work

 3. Claiming for Overseas Business Travel